fhs/pyhdf/_sources/install.rst.txt

    standard Python binary distribution, then you need to specify -c mingw32 on the command line as well.

-5. To install Python-HDF4 or build a binary distribution (bdist_msi, bdist_wininst, bdist_egg, etc.), run one of the following commands::
+5. To install pyhdf or build a binary distribution (bdist_msi, bdist_wininst, bdist_egg, etc.), run one of the following commands::

 	python setup.py install